Skip to main content

 Participatory Wellness Programs

 Participatory wellness programs are defined by their accessibility.
-These programs either do not require an individual to meet a standard related to a to earn a reward, or they offer no reward at all.
+These programs either do not require an individual to meet a standard related to a health factor to earn a reward, or they offer no reward at all.
 The key characteristic is that they are open to all similarly situated individuals, regardless of their health status.
 As long as this condition is met, these programs are compliant with HIPAA’s nondiscrimination rules without needing to satisfy additional requirements.

 Examples of participatory programs include: